kisielewski/chatbot-server/README.md

 # chatbot_server
-ChatBot Server is a projekt of text bot.
+ChatBot Server is a project of text bot.